saworbit/SPACE/docs/protocol_views.md

 - The protocol JSON files are intentionally human-readable.
 Treat them as diagnostic artefacts during development; production deployments would move to a durable metadata store.
+- Tiering (Phase 6) is implemented at the storage backend layer; protocol views continue to use the same read APIs and will transparently rehydrate cold segments when enabled.
+See `docs/guides/TIERING.md`.
 - Deleting a file or volume removes its mapping and schedules the underlying capsule for GC via the pipeline.
 Segments with shared dedupe references are retained until every referencing capsule is removed.